Who we are...

 Western North Carolina's expanding art and craft scene has been a nurturing environment for Beth and Rob's creative pursuits.
 They also enjoy the area's great traditional music scene, as well as the endless mountain tops, valleys, and rivers to explore.

 The Mangums feel fortunate to work every day with the clay, striving to find the union of form and function.
 They are inspired by the organic and structural aspects of nature, as well as the continuing evolution of our culture.

 Rob and Beth's oldest daughter, Leah, studied art at Appalachian State University and exhibits her art at our gallery.
 You can find some of her work at her website, Solita Designs.
 Their other daughter, Page, also graduated from App.
 State in biology.
 She now lives in Charlotte and works as a scientist.

-All of the work represented on this website and in their gallery was made in the studio by Rob and Beth and their production assistants Erin Janow, Laura Keyes, and Zander Stefani.
+All of the work represented on this website and in their gallery was made in the studio by Rob and Beth and their production assistants Erin Janow, Liam Sawyer and Mallory Nuckols.
 Wheel thrown items are all made by Beth and Erin.
-Our other items are slab built and individually crafted by Rob, Zander, and Laura.
+Our other items are slab built and individually crafted by Rob, Liam and Mallory.
 All of the mixed media furniture, fountains, tiles, and ceramic instruments are hand built by Rob in our studio and in his wood shop adjacent to our kiln room.
 Glazing and firing is done by all.
-The firing is done in electric and natural gas kilns.
+The firing is done in natural gas and electric kilns.

-In 2015, they installed a 10kW solar system in the roof of their downtown studio.
+In 2015, they installed a 10kW solar system on the roof of their downtown studio.
 It generates 60% of the electricity they use.